Thames Chase Forest Centre

 Mouse over links for pictures; click for detail page.

-This former arable farm is now the headquarters of the Thames Chase Trust.
+The former Broadfields Farm is now the Thames Chase Forest Centre, headquarters of the Thames Chase Trust.
 New woodlands have been planted over much of the site, and its broad rides and occasional glades have been sown with a grass and wildflower mix.
 There are two ponds, one with a hide and one a dipping platform, and a network of paths, most of them fully accessible.

-Such a large site should develop a great deal of wildlife interest as it matures.
-Already skylarks nest in the open grassland, and birds such as green woodpecker, yellowhammer and willow warbler in the young woodland.
-Water voles occupy the stream along the southern boundary, a tributary of the Mardyke.
+This is a large site and is developing a great deal of wildlife interest as it matures.
+Skylarks nest in the open grassland, and birds such as green woodpecker, yellowhammer, willow warbler and whitethroat exploit the young woodland.

 Upminster station is about 20 minutes' walk.